 This model approach applies only to those solicitations, including requests for qualifications (RFQs), which were issued after the revision date on the Guide's cover.
-This version also includes the revised FOIA bidding instructions.
+This version also includes revised FOIA bidding instructions.
 See Appendix VIII.C.

 This Guide is general in nature and is not intended to address every possible situation or every document you may find in a procurement/contract file.
-Therefore, all responses to a FOIA request should be reviewed on a case-by-case basis.
+Therefore, you should review all responses to a FOIA request on a case-by-case basis.

-This Guide requires periodic updating because statutes can be rewritten or subject to a new interpretation and policies can be amended.
+This Guide requires periodic updating because statutes can be rewritten or reinterpreted, and policies can be amended.
 This Guide is current as of the revision date listed on the cover.
+This page is intentionally blank.